 Robert Langer for his extensive contributions to drug delivery: Much of what Langer does is actually chemistry, but his practical impact has been on medicine so a prize for him would lie more squarely in medicine.
 It's clear though that he deserves some kind of lifetime recognition.

-John Goodenough and Stanley Whittingham for lithium-ion batteries: This has been on my list for a long time.
+John Goodenough and Stanley Whittingham for lithium-ion batteries: This has been on my list for a very long time.
 Very few science-based innovations have revolutionized our basic standard of living the way lithium-ion batteries have.
-However, prizes for devices have been few, with the charged-coupled device (CCD) and the integrated circuit being exceptions.
-More importantly, a device prize was given out just last year in physics (for blue light-emitting diodes) so based on that Bayesian argument stated above, it might make it a bit unlikely for another device-based invention to win this year.
+Generally speaking, recognition for the invention of specific devices have been rather rare, with the charged-coupled device (CCD) and the integrated circuit being exceptions.
+More importantly, a device prize was given out just two years ago in physics (for blue light-emitting diodes) so based on the Bayesian argument stated above, it might make it a bit unlikely for another device-based invention to win this year.
+Nonetheless, a prize for lithium ion batteries more than most other inventions would conform to the line in Alfred Nobel's will about the discovery that has "conferred the greatest benefits on mankind."

 Franz-Ulrich Hartl and Arthur Harwich for their discovery of chaperones: This is clearly a discovery which has had a huge impact on our understanding of both basic biological processes as well as their therapeutic relevance.
-I worked a bit on nuclear receptors myself during a postdoc and appreciate the amazing complexity and importance of their signaling roles.
 However, as often happens with the chemistry prize, this one could also go to medicine.

 Krzysztof Matyjaszewski for atom-transfer radical polymerization, Barry Sharpless for click chemistry, Chi-Huey Wong for oligosaccharide synthesis and Marvin Caruthers for DNA synthesis: It's highly unlikely that these three gentlemen will receive any prize together, but I am grouping them under the general title of "organic and polymer synthesis" for convenience.